-An CSP is a competitive procurement method that includes specifications and/or technical requirements of product(s) and/or service(s) to be provided for a firm fixed-price or firm fixed % discount contract where vendors submit an offer for products and/or services.
+An CSP is a competitive procurement method that includes specifications and/or technical requirements of product(s) and/or service(s) to be provided for a firm fixed price where vendors submit an offer for products and/or services.
+As noted elsewhere is this manual, AISD promotes free and open competition.

-A proposal is awarded to the most responsible vendor whose offer is most advantageous to the District/program-price and other factors are considered.
+A proposal is awarded to the most responsible vendor whose offer is most advantageous to the district/program-price and other factors are considered.
 The following must be used when using the proposal method.

 - Aggregate.
 The aggregate total for a competitive sealed proposal is the total amount of the cost for a single contract (or a single renewed contract). - Award.
-The selected vendor or vendors are notified in writing of the contract award. - Competitive Purchasing.
+The selected vendor or vendors are notified in writing of the contract award. - Buy American.
+The Buy American provisions apply to the CSP methods. - Competitive Purchasing.
 Vendors must be solicited from an adequate number of known suppliers.
-The district database is used along with other means available to identify potential vendors. - Contract.
-All District proposals or contracts are based on firm fixed price or firm discount.

-- Cost Analysis or price comparison is required. - Evaluation of the Offers.
-The District must use criteria and weights provided in the proposal to determine whether an offer is both responsible and responsive. - Public Advertising.
+For there to competitive bidding, there must be two or more responsible offerors. - Contract.
+All district proposals or contracts are based on firm fixed price or a cost reimbursable contract. - Independent Estimate / Cost Analysis or price comparison is required. - Credits, Rebates and Discounts.
+In a cost reimbursable contract, the winning vendor must return credits, rebate, and discounts to the program. - Evaluation of the Offers.
+The district must use criteria and weights provided in the proposal to determine whether an offer is both responsible and responsive.
+Pricing must be the heaviest weighted criteria. - Price.
+The most responsible and responsive offer shall be chosen using price as the primary consideration.
+The price must not be based on cost-plus a percentage of cost. - Public Advertising.
 Proposals must be publicly advertised and advertised according to law.
-All proposals are advertised to insure free and open competition. - Rejecting an Offer.
+All proposals are advertised to ensure free and open competition. - Rejecting an Offer.
 Any or all offers may be rejected if there is a sound documented reason. - Solicitation.
-The District must provide the following information in the solicitation: - Specifications and/or technical requirements for the product(s) and/or service(s) to be purchased - o Bonding requirements if applicable - o Method for submitting an offer - o Method and criteria for evaluating the bid - o Process for assigned staff to respond to and resolve all bid protests. - o Contractual statements required by law - Certifications for vendor responses - o Method for submitting a protest for the bid award - o Refer to the District's checklist to insure all documents and certifications are included.
+The district must provide the following information in the solicitation: - Specifications and/or technical requirements for the product(s) and/or service(s) to be purchased - o Bonding requirements if applicable - Method for submitting an offer - o Method and criteria for evaluating the bid - o Process for assigned staff to respond to and resolve all bid protests. - o Contractual statements required by law - Certifications for vendor responses - Method for submitting a protest for the bid award - Refer to the district's checklist to ensure all documents and certifications are included.

-The District must maintain documentation that demonstrates the District's actions to release the proposal to the public as well as all communication that occurs after the solicitation is released.
+The district must maintain documentation that demonstrates the district's actions to release the proposal to the public as well as all communication that occurs after the solicitation is released.